-V. MONITORING MOE
+V. MONITORING THE MOE

-- A. To help LEAs and SELPAs monitor their MOE compliance during the year, the SACS software also includes an MOE reporting feature for the interim periods.
-The report, SEMAI-Special Education MOE-Projected vs. Actual MOE Calculation, compares the current year projected special education expenditures with the prior year actual expenditures to determine if the required level of fiscal effort will be met at the end of the year. - B. This report is not required to be submitted to the CDE.
+- A. To assist LEAs and SELPAs in monitoring their MOE compliance during the year, the SACS software also includes an MOE reporting feature for interim reporting periods.
+The report, titled "SEMAI-Special Education MOE-Projected vs. Actual MOE Calculation," compares the current year projected special education expenditures with the prior year actual expenditures to determine if the required level of fiscal effort is projected to be met at the end of the year. - B. This report is not required to be submitted to the CDE.

 VI.
-CHARTER SCHOOLS MOE REPORTING
+CHARTER SCHOOL MOE REPORTING

 - A. Charter schools are subject to special education MOE requirements.
-They will submit SEMOE or similar reports either to their SELPA AU or to their authorizing LEA.
-The reporting will depend on the following factors, pursuant to Education Code Section 47641: whether the charter school is participating as an LEA in a special education plan approved by the State Board of Education; whether the charter school is a public school of the LEA that granted the charter; and whether the charter school's financial data is included in the authorizing LEA's unaudited actual SACS reports or reported separately, and whether a charter school that is reporting separately from the authorizing LEA is using SACS or the Alternative Form for reporting their financial data. - 1.
-If the charter school is part of the authorizing LEA and its financial data is included in the authorizing LEA's unaudited actuals SACS submission to CDE: - No SEMOE is needed from the charter school - 2.
-If the charter school is part of the authorizing LEA and is reporting its financial data to CDE, separate from its authorizing LEA: - The charter school prepares the SEMOE or similar reports, depending on whether it is using the SACS software or the Alternative Form, and submits them to its authorizing LEA.
-The authorizing LEA provides both their own and the charter school's SEMOE reports to the SELPA AU. - 3.
-If the charter school is participating as an LEA in the SELPA and is reporting its financial data to the CDE in SACS, separate from its authorizing LEA: - The charter school prepares the SEMOE reports from the SACS software and submits them to its SELPA AU. - 4.
-If the charter school is participating as an LEA in the SELPA and is reporting using the Alternative Form, separate from its authorizing LEA:
+Charter schools will submit form SEMB or similar reports either to their SELPA AU or to their authorizing LEA.
+The reporting will depend on the following factors, pursuant to Education Code Section 47641: - Whether the charter school is participating as an LEA in a special education plan approved by the State Board of Education. - Whether the charter school is a public school of the LEA that granted the charter. - Whether the charter school's financial data and student data is included in the authorizing LEA's unaudited actual SACS reports or reported separately, and whether a charter school that is reporting separately from the authorizing LEA is using SACS or the Alternative Form for reporting its financial data. - 1.
+If the charter school is part of the authorizing LEA and its financial data and student data is included in the authorizing LEA's unaudited actuals SACS submission to CDE: - No SEMB is needed from the charter school.

-- The charter school manually prepares hard copies of, or reports similar to, the SACS software SEMOE worksheet required of LEAs and submits them to the SELPA AU. - 5.
-If the charter school is participating as an LEA in the SELPA and its data is included in the authorizing LEA's unaudited actuals SACS submission to CDE: - The charter school (or the district, since the charter school is part of the district for financial reporting purposes and is included in the district's unaudited actuals) manually prepares hard copies of the SEMOE for the charter school. - B. The district deletes the charter school expenditures from the LEA's SEMOE report using the adjustments columns/lines in the SEMOE worksheets and provides an explanation.
+- 2. If the charter school is part of the authorizing LEA and is reporting its financial data to the CDE, separate from its authorizing LEA: - The charter school prepares form SEMB or similar reports, depending on whether it is using the SACS software or the Alternative Form, and submits the report(s) to its authorizing LEA.
+The authorizing LEA provides both its own and the charter school's SEMB reports to the SELPA AU. - 3.
+If the charter school is participating as an LEA in the SELPA and is reporting its financial data to the CDE in SACS, separate from its authorizing LEA: - The charter school prepares the SEMB reports within the SACS software and submits them to its SELPA AU. - 4.
+If the charter school is participating as an LEA in the SELPA and is reporting using the Alternative Form, separate from its authorizing LEA: - The charter school manually prepares hard copies of, or reports similar to, the SEMB and submits to the SELPA AU. - 5.
+If the charter school is participating as an LEA in the SELPA and its data is included in the authorizing LEA's unaudited actuals SACS submission to the CDE: - The charter school (or the district, since the charter school is part of the district for financial reporting purposes and is included in the district's unaudited actuals) manually prepares hard copies of the SEMB for the charter school. - The district deletes the charter school expenditures from the LEA's SEMB report using the adjustment columns/lines in the SEMB worksheets and provides an explanation accordingly.